Unlimited: The Stone

 That’s why Mark makes such a big deal about the stone.

-Mark’s repeated emphasis on the eyewitness nature of the accounts is interesting, because it is very likely that Mark’s gospel substantially based on the recollections of the Apostle Peter.
+Mark’s repeated emphasis on the eyewitness nature of the accounts is interesting because it is very likely that Mark’s gospel is substantially based on the recollections of the Apostle Peter.